 A competitor of this tool for API testing is Postman.

-Initially started as a Google Chrome browser plugin and then turned into a full-fledged application, Postman forms a very powerful API testing tool especially for those who don’t want to code the test suites using the same language as that which developers have used.
+Initially started as a Google Chrome browser plugin and then turned into a full-fledged application, Postman forms a very powerful API testing tool, especially for those who don’t want to code the test suites using the same language developers have used.

 - User-friendly REST client.

-- Can be used for both exploratory and automated testing.
+- It can be used for both exploratory and automated testing.

 - Supports multiple platforms like Windows, MacOS, etc.

 - This also integrates with Swagger and RAML formats.

 - This also has logging and monitoring abilities.